Design the Future of UC Air Mobility

 - Detailed description of required features for Phase 1

-- An estimated cost and timeline for the construction of physical designs, testing, and gathering feedback from users and stakeholders
+- An estimated cost and timeline for the construction of the proposed designs

 Evaluation Criteria